Generic Name: ethinyl estradiol and norelgestromin (transdermal) (EH thi nil ESS tra DYE ol and nor ell JESS tro min)

 Do not smoke while using Xulane, especially if you are older than 35 years of age.

-Grapefruit and grapefruit juice may interact with this medicine and lead to unwanted side effects.
-Discuss the use of grapefruit products with your doctor.
+Grapefruit may interact with this medicine and lead to unwanted side effects.
+Avoid the use of grapefruit products.

 Avoid using creams, lotions, powders, or other medications on the skin where you apply the patch, or it may not stick to your skin.